rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 When you create the new menu item, you can do so as you would normally.
 The only additional steps required is that you set the **Menu Location** and **Language** to your desired language-specific menu and language.
 You may also want to create a home page menu item for that individual language, as this will make each visitor's landing page appear in their native language.

+![][multilanguage_16]

 One thing that you need to set (if you want specific article for example to change depending on selected language) is Menu Item Associations section's parameters.
 This needs to be done the same way you did the earlier article associations.
 This will enable you to switch seamlessly between languages on the frontend.
 After building all of the default pages, simply go back and associate them with their equivalent article on opposing pages using the **Associations** tab.
 When this is done, the menu item should appear like this:

-![][multilanguage_16]

-When you add all menus and you define **Default Page** parameter for each language you should have situation similar to the following:

 ![][multilanguage_17]